 - bracket your precise range.

 - Counter Their First Offer (but not always)- Don’t let the anchor settle.
 Counter their first offer with your own because this is what they expect from you.
-However, don’t counter for the sake of as this will elicit a slew of negative emotions which is never your intention.
+However, don’t counter for the sake of this as this will elicit a slew of negative emotions which is never your intention.

 - Always Schedule a Future Interaction (even after the deal is done) – Research suggests that repeated interaction creates an ecosystem of mutual cooperation.
 Moreover, breaking the process into consumable pieces ensures that everyone stays attentive.